TAbdiukov/CCSP-Mnemonics/README.md

 ------------------------

+* ISO 17789:2014 – Who is responsible for what in cloud computing.
 * ISO 22301:2019 – Business Continuity management.
 Just in time for COVID.
 * ISO 27036 – Supply Chain Risk Management (SCM/SCRM) for ISO 27001 users.